franklyner/reqbin/README.md

 }
 ```
 If the query of the request contained the parameters with the names defined in the struct tags, then fields of s will be populated with the corresponding values.

+See the documentation of the function UnmarshallRequestForm for more details.